Star Wars: Super Bombad Racing: Development and marketing

 The game was developed by LucasArts subsidiary Lucas Learning as its first entertainment-only title, and was the final title developed under that brand.
 The concept for the game was created by Lucas Learning, and the decision was made for them to serve as developer and publisher for the title.
 Development took close to two years, and at its peak consisted of over 20 people.
 The music was composed by Peter McConnell, and features cartoon-like, satirical renditions of John Williams' Star Wars score.
 McConnell had previously worked on soundtracks for other LucasArts games such as Grim Fandango and Full Throttle.
 Some actors from the films reprise their roles in the game.
-Jake Lloyd voices Anakin Skywalker, Ahmed Best returns as Jar Jar Binks, and Lewis Macleod again voices Sebulba.
+Jake Lloyd voices Anakin Skywalker, Ahmed Best returns as Jar Jar Binks, and Lewis MacLeod again voices Sebulba.
 Grey Griffin, Tom Kane and Kevin Michael Richardson are among the voice actors used to voice double the remaining characters.
 Lucas Learning utilized RenderWare from Criterion Software as the engine to power Super Bombad Racing.

 In early May 2000, leaked information revealed Star Wars: Super Bombad Racing was in development.
 It was officially unveiled at E3 2000.
 The game was later promoted at the Sony Metreon in San Francisco, California in April 2001.
 Copies of the game signed by George Lucas were raffled away.
-It was released in North America on April 23, 2001 and in Europe on May 25.
+It was released in North America on April 25, 2001 and in Europe on May 25.
 Super Bombad Racing is a PlayStation 2 exclusive.
 Additional releases were planned for the Sega Dreamcast, Windows, and Mac OS.
 These were cancelled due to poor sales.

 Reception

+The game received "mixed or average" reviews according to the review aggregation website Metacritic.
+Some praised the game, calling it an accomplished kart racer and a welcome addition to the then-short list of PlayStation 2 titles.
+Others, however, felt that while the game was mechanically sound, the Star Wars setting and appearance felt "tacked on" and therefore a dirty ploy to make money for LucasArts.
+Others roundly criticized the game, both for turning Star Wars into a childish kart racer and for simply making a bad game.
+Shahed Ahmed of GameSpot said that the game introduced a few clever concepts, but was critical of the length and flaws relating to the gameplay.
+Uncle Dust of GamePro said that the game "offers enough challenge and replay value to be a good party game for younger Star Wars fans."
+However, Jeff Lundrigan of NextGen said of the game in its negative review, "We've said it before, but the world really does not need another licensed kart racing game."